dustinevan/chron/README.md

 Becuase `time.Time` is embedded, time package methods can be accessed directly. `Before`, `After`, and `UnmarshalJSON` are overwritten, but will provide the same functionality. `Before` and `After` now handle the overlapping nature of timespans, and `UnmarshalJSON` adds more formats besides `time.RFC3339`.

-#### Time Zones
-I have been burned by timezoned time data.
-I am of the opinion that all times belong in UTC until a human being wants to see them.
-I could be naive or wrong about this.
-Currently chron converts all times to UTC, so using the constructors will guarantee UTC internal times.
-If a chron user wants to create intances via `chron.Chron{...}`, it is their responsibility to ensure the underlying time is in UTC.

 #### dura.Time implmentations
 `dura.Time` is an interface that represents the same thing as a `time.Duration` with one key difference. `dura.Time` implementations can handle fuzzy durations.
 The concepts Month and Year don't have fixed lengths until matched with a specific instant in time.